-Steam Dome is a round, clear plastic cover that seems to us to be very similar in principal to Magic Steamwave.
+Steam Dome is a round, clear plastic cover that seems to us to be very similar in principle to Magic Steamwave.
 Essentially, you pour a little water in the top capsule they call the “hydro reservoir” and microwave as normal.
 They claim Steam Dome turns this water into steam and circulates it inside, adding moisture to foods that are often dried out during microwaving.
-They add that you can put a slice of citrus to add extra flavor, and that the built-in condensation channel prevents foods from getting soggy.
+They add that you can put a slice of citrus to add extra flavor and that the built-in condensation channel prevents foods from getting soggy.

 Steam Dome Pricing and Returns